1993 - Out On Bail

 Out on Bail : "The album in Stores Spring '94"

 The 17th of January '94, when 2Pac released Papa'z Song single, in credits was announced the coming of a new album called Out on Bail, planned to be out in "Spring '94"...
-Because of the "featuring Mopreme of Thug Life" written just before, many people thought it was an anticipated title for Thug Life vol. 1 group album (and that was the reason for the fake Out on Bail Thug Life Demo, bootleg created by Dante - what intensified the confusion).
+Because of the "featuring Mopreme of Thug Life" written just before, many people thought it was an anticipated title for Thug Life vol. 1 group album (and that was also the reason for the fake Out on Bail Thug Life Demo, bootleg created by Dante - what intensified the confusion).
 It is not the first nor the last time there is a misprinted info...
 Here it was not misprinted, but just confusing.

 Another point of confusion, the Interscope serial number of the announced album as "Out on Bail" (#92360) became the Thug Life Volume One's serial number... probably because the solo album being constantly delayed and reworked (retitled R U Still Down, then Stay True), Thug Life group project became the first to get published and obtained that product number...
 Or Interscope maybe really wanted to announce a Thug Life album coming but was confused with 2Pac working at the same time on two different projects not clearly defined, with the previous solo sequence being originally considered as "Thug Life 2", and with this Demo Tape 2Pac gave them whose title was probably "Out On Bail" (in which there were recordings for Thug Life project)...